caramale07/airflow-workspace/README.md

-# README: Analysis and Benchmarking of Airflow Executors
+# Analysis and Benchmarking of Airflow Executors

 ## Overview
 This repository benchmarks Airflow's **Celery Executor** and **Kubernetes Executor** to evaluate performance, scalability, and suitability for production.
-The project focuses on resource utilization, fault tolerance, and deployment readiness.
+It's focused on resource utilization, fault tolerance, and deployment readiness.

 ## Key Findings
 ### Feature Comparison